New Country Entry

 The company has developed internal guidelines to help employees comply with policies related to business activities in sensitive countries, and applicable government regulations in areas subject to U.S. or international sanctions.

 Following completion of the due-diligence assessment, a corporate HSE non-objection request that also addresses social issues is required for all major business transactions.
-The non-objection letter provides documentation that past, present and potential HSE liabilities have been adequately identified and assessed for the particular transaction, and that the liability risks are or can be satisfactorily mitigated.
-See Integrating Sustainability for more information.
+The non-objection letter provides documentation that past, present and potential HSE liabilities have been adequately identified and assessed for the transaction, and that the liability risks are or can be satisfactorily mitigated.